-Personal loans for individuals provided on an unsecured basis (i.e. there is no need to pledge security such as your home which would otherwise be at risk if you couldn't repay the loan).
-Full details, terms and conditions can be found on the lenders websites.
+Personal loans for individuals are provided on an unsecured basis (i.e. there is no need to pledge security such as your home which would otherwise be at risk if you couldn't repay the loan).
+Full details, terms and conditions can be found on the lenders' websites.

 Credit Unions do however specialise in lending at this level - see more in our special Credit Union feature.
 Another alternative would be to use a credit card - consider an interest free purchase or balance transfer card if your credit rating is strong - it could save you a small fortune.
 Do call us if you would like to discuss your options.

 For the reasons mentioned before there is little demand for smaller loans so, without the competition, rates tend to be higher in this market, M & S offer some decent rates.
 At the moment Santander are offering fairly low rates too.
 Also consider an interest free purchase credit card if your credit rating is strong enough.

 Rates are starting to drop once you get over the £5,000 mark.
 M & S again offer lower rates along with the Post Office and the AA..
 Currently those three are all offering the same rate for loans between £3000 and £4999.
 Sainsburys are also offering competitive rates if you are borrowing over £5000.

 At this point the competition for your business really steps up so a big drop in the Annual Percentage Rates (APR) kicks in.
 With loans over £7500 you can expect some much better deals - so take advantage of it.
 Some of the better rates are through HSBC, Tesco and M&S.

 These rates are correct at the the time of writing but they do change (and fairly quickly!) so please do your own research as this information is based on journalistic research only and is not intended to give advice.